A Dog Friendly Backyard on a Budget

 10. Human areas in your dog yard

-Finally, it’s time to turn your attention to the human areas of your dog yard.
+Finally, itโ€™s time to turn your attention to the human areas of your dog yard.
 This will include looking at areas where you will want to place chairs, tables, a BBQ, or games.
-Let your mind go wild.
-If anything is budget prohibitive, like the fancy BBQ, then look if you can downsize your flowers or nicer path area this year.
-Then upgrade next year on a new budget.
+Let your mind go wild!

 11. Decor for dog-friendly yard

 Call, text, or email your friends and family.
-It’s time to have a party in your new dog-friendly backyard you just completed (or completed for this year) on a budget.
+Itโ€™s time to have a party in your new dog-friendly backyard you just completed (or completed for this year) on a budget.
 Congratulations!
 I wish my pup and I could attend your first gathering.

-I know it can be overwhelming to have a dog and a great backyard.
-There are a lot of items to consider for your dog’s safety.
-Often we sacrifice aesthetics for function.
-But with just a little bit of planning, we can have a gorgeous dog backyard, even on a strict budget.
-And yes, it can be done even if we aren’t rich, famous, or have a fairy godmother.
+And yes, it can be done even if you aren’t rich, famous, or have a fairy godmother.
 As my grandparents used to say, planning is key to life.
-Heck, planning is key to a great (actually, make that gorgeous) dog friendly backyard too!
+Heck, planning is key to a great (actually, make that gorgeous) dog friendly backyard, too!

-2 thoughts on “A Dog Friendly Backyard on a Budget”
+18 thoughts on “A Dog Friendly Backyard on a Budget”

 1. Thanks for sharing these ideas!
 I have three dogs and am having a design landscaper update my yard in a few weeks.
 I’m hoping they’ll create a place that is shady for my dogs to rest and prevents my dogs from getting muddy from water drainage issues.